You felt something shift.Now what's next for you?

 Devon McDonald

-I’ve spent my life at the intersection of care and creativity—building a portfolio of startups, nurturing a community around that, raising children, navigating transitions with grace and humor.
+I spent decades backing founders building companies worth hundreds of millions.
+It took a while to realize the most important thing I could build was a life I actually wanted to be living.
 My transformation wasn’t a single moment, but a collection of them: the realization that being fully alive means being fully present.
 That real leadership starts with the humility to truly listen to others, and to myself.

 Second Harvest is where all of that experience comes home.
 My work is to create environments of belonging—places where people can safely drop the masks, meet themselves again, and rediscover the joy of being seen